UCSF-DataSci/datasci223_assignment7/03_structured_response.md

 ## Introduction

 In this part, you'll explore how to use 0-shot, 1-shot, and few-shot learning techniques with Large Language Models (LLMs) to generate structured responses for healthcare applications.
-You'll implement different prompting strategies, compare their performance, and analyze how prompt design affects response quality and structure.
+You'll implement different prompting strategies using the Gout Emergency Department Chief Complaint Corpora, compare their performance, and analyze how prompt design affects response quality and structure.

 ## Learning Objectives